Maximum 0-1 Timed Matching on Temporal Graphs: Finding a Maximum 0-1 Timed Matching for Temporal Graphs

-From the given instance of the MAX-IS problem, we construct an instance of the MAX-0-1-TMT-MULT problem as follows. \begin{itemize} \item We construct the temporal graph $\mathcal{G(V, E)}$ as follows \begin{itemize} \item We add a node $\nu(v)$ for each node $v \in V$.
-Additionally add a node $r$.
+From the given instance of the MAX-IS problem, we construct an instance of the MAX-0-1-TMT-MULT problem as follows. \begin{itemize} \item We construct the temporal graph $\mathcal{G = (V, E)}$ as follows \begin{itemize} \item We add a vertex $\nu(v)$ for each vertex $v \in V$.
+Additionally add a vertex $r$.
 Thus,